Neddicky

 The neddicky, or piping cisticola (Cisticola fulvicapilla), is a small passerine bird in the family Cisticolidae, which is native to Africa, southwards of the equator.
 Its strongholds are the light woodlands and shrublands of the subtropics and temperate regions of southern Africa.
 The common name, neddicky, is the Afrikaans name for the species.

-Range

-It is a resident breeder in much of Africa from Gabon, the DRC, Rwanda and Tanzania south to the Cape.

-Habitat

-The neddicky is a common bird of open woodland, including savannah with trees and open plantations of exotic species.
-It avoids densely wooded habitats.

 Taxonomy

-The neddicky was described by the French ornithologist Louis Jean Pierre Vieillot in 1817 and given the binomial name Sylvia fulvicapilla.
+The neddicky was described by the French ornithologist Louis Pierre Vieillot in 1817 and given the binomial name Sylvia fulvicapilla.
 The specific epithet combines the Latin words fulvus "tawny" and -capillus "capped".
 The type locality is Graaff-Reinet in the Eastern Cape Province of South Africa.
 The species is now placed in the genus Cisticola which was erected by the German naturalist Johann Jakob Kaup in 1829.